Using a Monthly Spread in Your Planner

 What style of monthly works best for you.
 You can check out this set up video for one of the monthly spreads in my personal calendar to see how I take time each month to set up my calendar and have it working for my needs.

-One response to “Using a Monthly Spread in Your Planner”
+4 responses to “Using a Monthly Spread in Your Planner”